compulim/generator-azure-web-app/README.md

 ## Packing for Azure Web App

+(This command is only supported on Windows because it requires MSDeploy)

 To pack the content and production server, `npm run pack`.

 MSDeploy is used to pack everything under `dist/iisapp/` plus additional metadata needed for [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/).